 Part One: Setting the Scene.
 Introduction, Caroline Miller 1.
 Arts Therapies: Recent Advances, Caroline Miller Part Two: Arts Therapies in Practice 2.
 Metaphor and Implicit Memory (Jonah and the missing heart: A story of attachment and dramatherapy), Sarah Mann Shaw 3.
-Narradrama as a Three-Act Play: Transformation, Neurobiology, and Discovery, Pam Dunne & Renda Dionne Madrigal 4.
-Dramatherapy with Adolescents in Malaysia: "Be" Vanitha Chandrasegaram 5.
+Narradrama as a Three-Act Play: Transformation, Neurobiology, and Discovery, Pamela Dunne & Renda Dionne Madrigal 4.
+Dramatherapy with Adolescents in Malaysia: Be Vanitha Chandrasegaram 5.
 A Multimodal, Multitheoretical Arts-Psychotherapy Approach to Trauma and Depression, Agnès Desombiaux-Sigley 6.
 We are Here Together for A while: Art Therapy Initiatives within a Hospice Setting in Singapore, Kim Hau Pang 7.
 Imagination and Art Therapy: A Bridge to Transformation for Traumatised Clients, Mariana Torkington 8.
 Singing all Together in the CeleBRation Choir: A Music Therapist's Perspective on Community Singing for Adults who have Neurogenic Communication Difficulties, Alison Talmage 9.
-Music Therapy with Children who Have Autism Spectrum Disorder: Responding to Contemporary Understandings with New Research Approaches, Daphne Rickson 10.
+Music therapy for autistic children- responding to contemporary understandings with new research approaches, Daphne Rickson 10.
 In Circle: The Benefits of Dance as a Community Practice, Sian Palmer 11.
 Mind and Movement: Using the Universality of Neuroscience in Dance Movement Therapy, Verity Danbold Part Three: Reflections and Review 12.
-Reflections/Synthesis, Caroline Miller 13.
+Reflections, Caroline Miller 13.
 Future Development, Caroline Miller and Mariana Torkington

 "The development in thinking and practice of neuroscience is exciting for a number of reasons, not the least because of its impact on the arts therapies.
 This book contains a treasure trove of writing encompassing the work of a variety of creative arts practitioners and is inspiring and uplifting.
 Music, art, movement and drama are combined in this unique text exploring the benefits of creative therapeutic work for a wide range of clients.
 The book also provides an opportunity to hear different voices from the global practices of these creative therapists, adding much to the discourse and practice development for colleagues in a variety of fields as well as students and those with lived-experience of the life-issues presented here."